zazos/Bus-routing-similarity-DTW-LCS/README.md

 Basically, claiming an API key for Google and/or enabling Billing will resolve this problem.

 Finally, im creating html files, 5 * queries from test files.
 For example, dtw_map0 to dtw_map4 are the 5 similar bus routes to dtw_query_map0.

+LCS to be pushed in later in the future